Monday, November 30, 2015

 -- In Orleans and Rouen:

-• Those entrepreneurs resent the nobles' privileges that block their expansion, and want political power that fits their economic clout.
-Nobles, whose revenues come from peasant dues that inflation reduces and whose values and upbringing make them ill-equipped for business, resist.
+Entrepreneurs resent the nobles' privileges that block their expansion, and want political power that fits their economic clout.
+Nobles, whose revenues come largely from peasant dues that inflation reduces and whose values and upbringing make them ill-equipped for business resist (please click and scroll down).

 The street provides the force that leads to them to hide, flee or be guillotined: "What had been pretension became tragedy."

-Illustration in The Great French Revolution by Georges Soria (ed.
-Bordas) in French, 1988
+Illustration in La Grande Révolution française by Georges Soria (ed.
+Bordas), 1988

 # # #

-"The dykes to capitalism had to be broken.
+Marx's summary of the French Revolution: "The dykes to capitalism had to be broken.
+They were broken."

 But not quite.